FlowerpetalWings/Entity-Docs/Game Mechanisms/Wounds.md

 - When making the attack roll, there are positive and negative dice.
 More successes than fails means it hits, and if you get enough net opportunity dice results, you may trigger your weapons' critical rating and inflict a critical injury.
 - Critical Injuries involve an old-school style d100 table, which can be modified by some talents
 - Each time a critical injury happens, it has some minor setback but then also gives a +10 for the severity of future crits.
 This means the first crit can't be worse than a temporarily impaired limb, but after 5 or so crits, it's possible to straight up die, and after more, it becomes inevitable
 - Death is difficult because either the character must take 2x HP in wounds or get enough crits.
-Much more likely the character will just go unconscious and be temporarily incapascitated.
+Much more likely the character will just go unconscious and be temporarily incapacitated.
 Fair enough
 - Strain also exists but is separate
 - Healing naturally is brutally slow.
 Each day heals one wound (ouch!) and each week gives a chance of healing one crit.
 A medically trained character can provide muuuuch higher wound recovery, but can only add one extra chance at healing a crit per week.